Wellbeing and Health

 Mental Health Support

-Counselling – The Courtauld has 3 part-time Counsellors who can provide students with counselling on a range of matters.
-To book an appointment with the Counsellors, please email firstname.lastname@example.org or email@example.com.
+Counselling – The Courtauld has 7 part-time Counsellors who can provide students with counselling on a range of matters.
+To book an appointment with the Counsellors, please email email@example.com.
+You will be required to complete a Registration Form first via eVision.
+If you are unsure whether you require Counselling then email firstname.lastname@example.org to discuss your needs.

 Student Mind offers a range of support programmes.
 One of these programmes is a new platform, Student Space, which was launched in July 2020.
 The ‘Student Space’ programme is designed to complement the mental health support already in place through universities, colleges and NHS services in England and Wales – filling potential gaps in provision and ensuring that all students have access to the support they need.